karlmutch/DevBoot/README.md

 ================================

-This project was motivated by the need to create and deploy personal development systems using Linux.
+This project was motivated by the need to repeatedly create and deploy personal development systems using Linux.

+To use tooling within this project a copy of Ansible must be installed and the target systems will need python installed, along with remote SSH access enabled.

-The project contains 2 different strategies for provisioning and deploying working systems.
-The first set of development systems I used used were based upon having locally deployed development systems on Laptops and workstations.
+The project contains 2 different configurations for provisioning and deploying working development systems.
+The first set of development systems used were based upon having locally deployed development systems on Laptops and workstations.
 The second deployment strategy shifted to being deployed and hosted within both AWS and DigitalOcean.
+This project allows both approaches.

-The first deployments were done using Ubuntu 14.04 LTS and consequently can be found in the Ubuntu-14.04 directory.
+The first, now deprecated, deployments were done using Ubuntu 14.04 LTS,  obviously in the Ubuntu-14.04 directory.

-The later deployments were done using Ubuntu 16.04 and cab be found in the Ubuntu-16.04 directory.
+The later deployments were done using Ubuntu 16.04, again in the Ubuntu-16.04 directory.

 The motivation behind the move to using DigitalOcean and cloud in general has been the introduction of two-factor authentication and rock bottom costs for using cloud based offerings.
-My development tends to be using tools such as GoLang, and vim-go going for minimal approachs to solving problems and so the Ubuntu 16.04 machines being used require only 512 MB of memory, 1 or 2 cores and 20GB of disk for the base OS.
+My development tends to be using tools such as GoLang, and vim-go opting for minimalist approachs to creating software solutions.
+The Ubuntu 16.04 machines I use require less than 1Gb of memory, 1 core, and 25GB of disk for the base OS.
-The cost for this system is about $6.00 a month.
-Increased storage to 2GB of memory and 40 GB disk system is still only $20.00 a month.
+The cost for this system is about $6.00 a month hosted by DigitalOcean.
+Increasing capacity to 2GB of memory and 50 GB disk system is still only $11.00 a month, all prices including taxes.

 The project was begun labour day weekend 2015.